 Senate Approves Bills to Fight Auto Insurance Fraud

-The Senate also approved a bill (S3033), sponsored by Senator Skelos, that makes it illegal to act as a “runner” who steers accident victims towards crooked doctors who bill Medicaid for unnecessary medical treatments.
+> Bill (S3033), sponsored by Senator Skelos (R, Rockville Centre): makes it illegal to act as a “runner” who steers accident victims towards crooked doctors who bill Medicaid for unnecessary medical treatments.
 Runners are key members of auto fraud rings.
-Under this bill, they could get four years in prison.
+Under this bill, runners and their associates could face up to seven years in prison.
+(A.4597, sponsored by Assemblyman J.Gary Pretlow, D-Westchester.